 | Square Pyramid | a² + 2al | Base + 4 Triangles |

-Surface Area is the measure of the total area that the surface of the object occupies.
-It is a 2-dimensional quantity expressed in square units (e.g., m², ft²).
-Volume is the measure of the amount of space that an object occupies.
-It is a 3-dimensional quantity expressed in cubic units (e.g., m³, ft³).
-Think of a balloon: the rubber material is the surface area, while the air inside is the volume.
+Surface area is the measure of the total area that the outside of an object occupies.
+It is a two-dimensional quantity expressed in square units like square meters or square feet.
+Volume is the amount of space that an object holds inside.
+Think of a hollow plastic ball.
+The plastic material itself represents the surface area, and the air trapped inside represents the volume.

 Yes.
-Our calculator supports shapes like the Spherical Cap (a portion of a sphere cut by a plane) and the Conical Frustum (a cone with the top cut off).
-For other complex partial shapes, you can often calculate the area by breaking the object down into simpler known geometric figures and adding their areas together.
+Our tool supports specific partial shapes like the spherical cap and the conical frustum.
+For other irregular or partial shapes, you can often find the total area by breaking the object down into simpler known figures and adding their individual areas together.

-To ensure maximum accuracy and consistency, our calculation engine normalizes all inputs to the SI standard unit (meters) before applying geometric formulas.
-This prevents rounding errors that can occur when mixing units (like multiplying inches by centimeters).
-Once the calculation is complete, we convert the result back to your desired display unit.
+To ensure maximum accuracy, our calculation engine normalizes all inputs to a single standard unit before applying the geometric formulas.
+This prevents the rounding errors that often happen when mixing different units.
+Once the math is done, the tool converts the final number back to your requested display unit.